luizgcserra/awsqldbpoc/README.md

 - ImmuDB: Image 'codenotary/immudb:latest' was used in an ECS Fargate service with 2 vCPU and 4 GB RAM
 - Microsoft SQL Server 2022 Ledger Tables: until the end of testing AWS still did not support SQL Server 2022 version on RDS.
 The tests were performed on an EC2 m5.large gp3 EBS with the AMI Ubuntu Server 20.04 LTS (HVM) with SQL Server 2022 Standard

+No configurations or optimizations were made to the tested infrastructure and products.

+In SQL Server you can achieve better results on faster SSD disks.

 ## Results

 All execution logs can be seen in [logs](./benchmark/logs)